 Does the incorporation have to be re-filed or renewed over time?

 The incorporated company is continual meaning it is never required to be re-filed or renewed.
 There are the one time fees of setting up the incorporated company and the incorporation will continue to be in existence as long as you wish.
-If at some point you wish to stop to operate the business, articles of dissolution would be filed to end the existence of the incorporated company.
+If at some point you wish to stop to operating the business, articles of dissolution would be filed to end the existence of the incorporated company.
+If you need to file the dissolution, please contact our office to obtain a quote.

 What address do I list for the Incorporation?